-Net revenues for nuclear power plants increased significantly in 2018 and decreased in the first six months of 2019.
-There are some nuclear power plants in PJM that are not economic at expected levels of energy and capacity market clearing prices.
+Net revenues for nuclear power plants increased significantly in 2018 but decreased from that level in the first nine months of 2019.
+There are currently two nuclear power plants in PJM that are not economic at expected levels of energy and capacity market clearing prices.
 The decisions on how to proceed belong to the owners of those plants.
 The fact that some plants are uneconomic does not call into question the fundamentals of PJM markets.
-Many generating plants have retired in

-PJM since the introduction of markets and many generating plants have been built since the introduction of markets.
+Many generating plants have retired in PJM since the introduction of markets and many generating plants have been built since the introduction of markets.

 The level of potential retirements of coal and nuclear units does not imply a reliability issue in PJM and does not imply a fuel security issue in PJM.
-A comparison of the total units at risk and the current excess capacity in PJM suggests that, ignoring local reliability issues, the current and expected excess capacity is of the same order of magnitude as the units at risk.
-PJM had excess reserves of more than 11,000 ICAP MW on June 1, 2019, and will have excess reserves of more than 15,000 ICAP MW on June 1, 2020, based on current positions.
-There are currently 125,757.4 MW in the PJM generator interconnection queues.
-Based on historical completion rates, 33,654.7 MW of new generation in the queue are expected to go into service.
+A comparison of the total units at risk and the current excess capacity in PJM shows that, ignoring local reliability issues, the current and expected excess capacity is of the same order of magnitude as the units at risk.
+PJM had excess reserves of more than 11,000 ICAP MW on June 1, 2019, and will have excess reserves of more than 12,000 ICAP MW on June 1, 2020, based on current positions.
+There are currently 124,399.7 MW in the PJM generator interconnection queues, of which 35,269.3 MW are expected to go into service based on historical completion rates.